 Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and walk-in users, for educational, research, and non-commercial personal use.
 Systematic copying or downloading of electronic resource content is not permitted by Canadian and international copyright law.

 A digital collection of millions of pages of unique primary sources tracking the development of the modern, western world using trade and wealth as a central focus.
 Supports research in history, political science, technology and industry, economics, and more.
-In 2015, the University of Saskatchewan updated this resource with part two of the collection, and in 2018, we added part three.
+In 2015, the University of Saskatchewan updated this resource with part two of the collection; in 2018, we added part three; and in 2025, we added part four.

 Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and walk-in users, for educational, research, and non-commercial personal use.
 Systematic copying or downloading of electronic resource content is not permitted by Canadian and international copyright law.